 St. John’s has kept watch on that corner now for almost 225 years.
 Its bell tower has been a landmark to the neighborhood that has grown up around it.
 Even now, people mark the day with its bells, and the seasons with its rhythms.

 What is the spirit of St. John’s?
 We have been described as “traditional, but not stuffy,”which captures us beautifully.
 We embrace the traditional worship of the Episcopal Church, with its balance of Scripture, strong preaching, outstanding music, and the mystery of Holy Communion.
 Sundays during the school year (from September through May) you’ll find a relaxed, family-style service at 9:00, with a shorter sermon and easy-to-sing music led by a cantor.
 At 11:00, you’ll find a more liturgically rich service with a full choir that is truly among the very best in Washington.
 You’ll find friendly people of all ages at both services who will smile and help you find your way.
 Between services you can get good coffee (in real mugs) in our parish hall, or go to our adult faith forum in the chapel.
-Sunday School for kids happens then too, though children are also welcome to stay with you or play in our atrium with our friendly nursery staff.
+Activities for elementary-aged kids happen then too, though children are also welcome to stay with you or play in our atrium with our friendly nursery staff.
 During the summer months (Memorial Day through Labor Day), we have one service at 10:00, with lemonade and Popsicles on the lawn afterward.

-Outstanding music is another way we feed the souls who walk through our doors.
+Outstanding music is another way we feed the hearts and souls of those who walk through our doors.
 Our music program is amazing.
 Not only are our acoustics grand, our choir superb, and our organ a treasure, but we host the Georgetown Concert Series, which brings world-class music to the neighborhood!
 Groups including the Vienna Boys’ Choir, Chanticleer, the King’s Singers, and Voces8 – and even acclaimed baritone Nathan Gunn – have performed in our concert series and greeted concert-goers in the reception afterward.

 The people of St. John’s have been praying and singing and laughing and crying together on this little corner for more than 200 years – a witness to the timeless message of the love of God, and the vision of those who gathered there so long ago.
 Join us, and be a part of something bigger than those visionaries ever imagined!